 Everything converts directly to runs and wickets.
 Net sessions structured to mirror the exact mental demands of a real game.
 The gap between training and game day closes here.

-The 7-Minute Flow Method changed how i prepare.
+The 7-Minute Flow Method changed how I prepare.
 I used to just pad up and hope.
 Now I have a process.

 I was dropped from the squad.
 Went through the full course.
 Came back with different wiring.
 The way I process a bad ball, a bad session, a bad month is so different.